 A: Finding a job in the Netherlands can be either easy or difficult, depending on your expertise.
 For instance, if you work in the IT industry, there are many available jobs searching for a suitable candidate.
 However, if you work in the law industry, it can be challenging as the industry is quite conservative, and you need to have a certain level of understanding of the Dutch language to work with Dutch law.
 Nevertheless, Dutch companies are very international and are willing to hire foreigners as long as they meet the eligibility criteria.
 I consider LinkedIn an excellent platform to find jobs in the Netherlands as well as connect with Dutch recruiters, which could be helpful in arranging visa and housing requirements.

 Q: How does the work culture differ from home?
 Do you have any tips for expats doing business in the Netherlands?
-Did you have any particularly difficult experiences adapting to local business culture?
+Have you had any particularly difficult experiences adapting to local business culture?

 A: Earlier, I mentioned that Dutch people are very direct and open.
 In all work-related meetings and interactions, they expect you to actively and openly suggest and propose your opinions.
 This was a big difference for me, coming from a Korean background.
 At first, I was misunderstood as being disinterested in the business or unwilling to participate in discussions.
 I had to train myself to be more vocal and even confront senior members of the company when necessary.
 Surprisingly, this was well-received and appreciated by my colleagues.
 If you plan to work at a Dutch company, it’s important to speak up and show interest in the business.
 Additionally, Dutch people value punctuality and do not tolerate lateness (as far as my experience), so make sure to be on time.